monicathieu/spelman-wistem-psych/content/en/docs/syllabus/equipment.md

 #### Outside class (Problem sets and exams)

-If you live on or near campus, you can use one of the library's computers to complete assignments outside of class during library hours.
-If you live too far from campus to come in to use the lab computers, the psychology department has a small number of laptops to borrow.
-Please contact me to get more info about checking out a laptop.
+If you live on or near Spelman's campus, you can use one of the computers in the [Science Center](https://www.spelman.edu/academics/library) or the [Cosby Academic Center](https://www.spelman.edu/academics/ssp/academic-support-services/comprehensive-writing-program/resources-for-students/computer-labs) to complete assignments outside of class during computer lab hours.

 ## Respectful computer use during class